ChandlerXiandeYang/USL_unification/README.md

 ## 2.2 Traditional Method to Calculate  Ppu for a CQA or for a Cleaning Process

-### 2.2.1 For a Single CQA-- One of DAR, CAR, or Mic:
+### 2.2.1 To Assess One of DAR, CAR, or Mic Ppu Using `Ppu_KDEDP`

-- **Method 1**: You split data into subgroups and use `Ppu_KDEDP` (no USL normalization) and then take the minimal.
+- **Method 1**: Split data into subgroups manually, use `Ppu_KDEDP` to calculate each subgroup's Ppu (no USL normalization), and then take the minimal.
 This is the traditional manual method.
 - **Method 2**: Use `Ppu_SWWC_KDEDP` to compute worst-case Ppu across subgroups.
-You do not need to split data into subgroups.
+You do not need to split data into subgroups but use the data directly.
 The function can detect all subgroups.

 > **Note:** `Ppu_SWWC_KDEDP` uses `Ppu_KDEDPonUSLND` internally, as Ppu is invariant to USL normalization.
 > You can replace `Ppu_KDEDPonUSLND` with `Ppu_KDEDP` in `Ppu_SWWC_KDEDP`—the output remains the same since Ppu, Ppl, and Ppk are USL-normalization invariants.

-### 2.2.2 For 1–3 CQAs from DAR, CAR, and Mic to Assess a Cleaning Process Overall Ppu:
+### 2.2.2 For 1–3 To Assess a Cleaning Process Overall Ppu by worst case of all subgroups from 1 to 3 CQAs Among DAR, CAR, and Mic:
 - `Ppu_SWWC_KDEDP_overall`: Computes worst-case Ppu across all CQAs, representing overall cleaning process capability.

 ---